grafana/tempo/docs/tempo/website/troubleshooting/_index.md

 ### Solutions

 - Check if you have the `overrides` parameter in your configuration file.
-- If it is missing, add the setting using instructions in [Override live traces limit](../configuration/override).
+- If it is missing, add the setting using instructions in [Override trace limit](../configuration/override).
-- Increased the maximum limit to a failsafe value like `50000`.
+- Increase the maximum limit of the `max_traces_per_user` parameter to a failsafe value like `50000`.